RoyOltmans/aqualin/README.md

 Last two characters are hex written minute timer (how long the valve will be opened, untested but assumed in a quick test)

 - 7b03010000 off

+Requirements are:
+- Linux distro (eg debian etc)
+- hcitool
+- gatttool
+- A compatible version of a BLE stack